godotengine/godot-docs/classes/class_inputeventwithmodifiers.rst

 | *Getter*  | is_meta_pressed()       |
 +-----------+-------------------------+

 State of the :kbd:`Meta` modifier.
 On Windows and Linux, this represents the Windows key (sometimes called "meta" or "super" on Linux).
-On macOS, this represents the Command key, and is equivalent to :ref:`command_pressed<class_InputEventWithModifiers_property_command_pressed>`.
+On macOS, this represents the Command key.

-For better cross-system compatibility, use :ref:`command_pressed<class_InputEventWithModifiers_property_command_pressed>` instead.

 ----